cpautist/ii-agent/README.md

 default model and LLM backend.
 If present, these settings will be used when running `cli.py` or `ws_server.py` without specifying the `--llm-client` or `--model-name` arguments.
-If you omit `llm_client`, the backend will be inferred from the model using an internal `model_to_provider_map`.
+If you omit `llm_client`, the backend will be inferred from the model using the `MODEL_TO_PROVIDER_MAP` constant.
+This same inference also applies when providing `--model-name` on the command line without `--llm-client`.

 ```yaml
 llm_client: openrouter-direct